wp-plugins/wp-video-posts/readme.txt

 = Instructions =
 1. After install, go to the Dashboard.

-2. Hover over the Videos menu item and click on Add New Video in the submen for Videos.
+2. Hover over the Videos menu item and click on Add New Video in the submenu for Videos.

 3. Add a title to the Video Post.